 In this tip, the CIO of a 55-bed hospital in Maine explains how a single sign-on system for the hospital's electronic medical record deployment not only improved access to clinical applications but also eased caregivers' concerns about using EMR systems.

 Parkview Adventist Medical Center was midcoast Maine's first modern medical facility when it opened in Brunswick in 1959.
 Today, Parkview is a 55-bed acute care hospital with six affiliated physician practices.
-Recognized for delivering the industry's
+Recognized for delivering the industry's highest quality of patient care, we also are known for achieving IT efficiencies.
+In addition to boosting productivity and increasing security, this has helped propel Parkview to HIMSS Analytics Stage 6 adoption status for EMR systems, a feat only 93 of the more than 5,000 hospitals in North America had accomplished by March.

 Our move to an EMR system came well before the American Recovery and Reinvestment Act of 2009, and was sparked simply by our desire to reduce costs, increase productivity and tighten overall security.
 One challenge we immediately identified was our clinicians' frustration with the number of complex passwords they were required to remember to access the information they needed.
 We knew clinicians would resist an EMR system, because it would exacerbate this problem and in the end, could result in users writing down or sharing passwords -- which was not acceptable.